MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/CareTeam.md

 ---
-title: CareTeam – Common Data Model | Microsoft Docs
+title: CareTeam
-description: This describes the CareTeam entitity.
-author: nenad1002
-ms.service: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/22/2019
-ms.author: nebanfic
+description: The Care Team includes all the people and organizations who plan to participate in the coordination and delivery of care for a patient. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 3/5/2019 ms.author: tpalmer
 ---

 # Care Team